1bardesign/batteries/readme.md

 Some folks will have good reasons, which is why the functionality is present!

-Others may wish to reconsider and save themselves typing batteries a few hundred times :)
+Others may wish to reconsider, and save themselves typing `batteries` a few hundred times :)

 # License